MDPFuzz: Testing Models Solving Markov Decision Processes: Design

 \subsection{Robustness \& Sensitivity}

-We now discuss \code{Sensitivity}, which estimates a seed's potential to provoke diverse behaviors of the target model.
-Notably, the resilience of the model for solving MDPs is commonly defined in terms of their sensitivity to state permutations.
+\code{Sensitivity} estimates a seed's potential to provoke diverse behaviors of the target model.
+Notably, the resilience of the model solving MDPs is commonly defined in terms of their sensitivity to state permutations.
 Many previous works have launched adversarial attacks by adding small permutations to the observed states of RL models~\cite{xiao2019characterizing,pattanaik2017robust, behzadan2017vulnerability, kos2017delving}.

 Inspired by these works, the potential of a seed, i.e., an initial state $S_0$, is estimated by the sensitivity of the target model w.r.t. randomness in $S_0$.
 As shown in \A~\ref{alg:fuzz-uncertainty}, \code{Sensitivity} adds small random permutations $\Delta S$ to an initial state $S_0$ and then collects the cumulative reward $r_{\Delta}$ from \code{MDP}.
 The local sensitivity of the model at $S_0$ can thus be estimated by $\frac{|r - r_{\Delta}|}{||\Delta S||_2}$, where $r$ is the cumulative reward without permutation.
+Interested readers may refer to an illustrative example of \A~\ref{alg:fuzz-uncertainty}'s intuition at~\cite{snapshot}.